-There is no need to tell how wonderful / useful / delicious / indispensable / “any qualitative adjective” your product is.
+There is no need to say how wonderful / useful / delicious / indispensable / “any qualitative adjective” your product is.
 Showing it is much more effective.

 Make Black Friday not so black

-Dear Miss Modern creates designs in white and pink colors for logos and branding.
-They could not have acted otherwise than launching the Pink Friday Sale.
+Dear Miss Modern creates designs in white and pink for logos and branding.
+They stuck to their script when launching the Pink Friday Sale.

 Once you have planned your Black Friday offers, you can schedule your emails.
 Start sending emails once a week to arouse subscriber’s interest and create hype for the upcoming Black Friday sale.

-Mud Pie embedded a timer counting down the time to the big day to jumpstart subscribers’ anticipation of the sale.
-The company also launched an early sale almost three weeks ahead the big event.
+Mud Pie embedded a timer, counting down the time to the big day to jumpstart subscribers’ anticipation of the sale.
+The company also launched an early sale almost three weeks ahead of the big event.

-Make the best out of this hot shopping season and come up with additional communication channels like web push notifications or SMS.
+Make the most out of this hot shopping season, and come up with additional communication channels like web push notifications or SMS.